Vera Cummings: Legacy

 Cummings' paintings continue to sell for high prices at art auctions.
 In 2010, her painting of a Māori woman smoking a pipe, Kapai Te Toriri (Tobacco is Good) sold for NZ$10,600, although it had been expected to sell for NZ$3,00 – $4,000.
 Her painting Portrait of a Maori Woman is in the collection of the Auckland Art Gallery Toi o Tāmaki.
+In 2024 a portrait of a Māori man with a tā moko was sold in the United Kingdom to a New Zealand buyer for NZ$3790.